 65) Write down your goals in life

 66) Use affirmations for self-care every day to transform your life.
-For example:

 - I’m grateful for…